LlamasOnTheRun/Proofs-A-Long-Form-Mathematics-Textbook-Exercises/README.md

 If you do reference and notice an error, please let me know in the issues tab.
 Would love to retry it if it is wrong.

-My self-study approach will be the following:
+My self-study approach will be the following.
+For each chapter:

 Try 4 exercises with pre-written answers here: https://longformmath.com/proofs-hints-%26-solutions